KaKaCodes1/Parent_Teach_App/README.md

    educational journey by providing a range of tools and resources to support children’s at home.

 # Table of Contents
-   Built With
+   -Built With
-   AUTHORS
+   -AUTHORS
-   Acknowledgments
+   -Acknowledgments

 # Built With
- Flutter Framework
+ -Flutter Framework
- Firebase
+ -Firebase

  # Authors
- Nwokedike Linus
+ -Nwokedike Linus
- Hamisi juma
+ -Hamisi juma

 # Acknowledgememts
-   PLP
+   -PLP